niHonkage/DocsLearning/en/guides/model-configuration/new-provider.md

 Similar to the `predefined-model` configuration method, users only need to configure unified provider credentials, and the models are fetched from the provider using the credential information.

 For instance, with OpenAI, we can fine-tune multiple models based on gpt-turbo-3.5, all under the same **api_key**.
-When configured as `fetch-from-remote`, developers only need to configure a unified **api_key** to allow Fusionworks Runtime to fetch all the developer's fine-tuned models and connect to Fusionworks.
+When configured as `fetch-from-remote`, developers only need to configure a unified **api_key** to allow FusionWorks Runtime to fetch all the developer's fine-tuned models and connect to FusionWorks.

 These three configuration methods **can coexist**, meaning a provider can support `predefined-model` + `customizable-model` or `predefined-model` + `fetch-from-remote`, etc. This allows using predefined models and models fetched from remote with unified provider credentials, and additional custom models can be used if added.